sfajfer/Master-of-Gu/gu index/Gu Index.md

 Food: <!-- TODO ->

 Effect: Target a corpse or undead creature within range.
 If it is a corpse, it quickly spoils and rots before the skin and flesh sloughs off the bones and the skeleton disintegrates.
-If an undead creature is targeted, it rots at a slower rate, and takes 1/3 of its hit points (rounded up) in force damage directly to its hit points.
-While sustained, the target takes another 1/3 of its hit points (rounded up) at the start of your turn.
+If an undead creature is targeted, it rots at a slower rate, and takes 1/3 of its maximum hit points (rounded up) in force damage directly to its hit points.
+While sustained, the target takes another 1/3 of its maximum hit points (rounded up) at the start of your turn.

 ### Scarecrow Gu
 *Rank 1 Manifestation*